daniilago/http_protocol/client/files/others/README.md

-Folder to store other files
+Folder to store others files